Jelly-RDF/jelly-rdf.github.io/docs/user-guide.md

 You can find more information about the tool in **[its README on GitHub](https://github.com/Jelly-RDF/cli)**.

-!!! example "Do you have any example Jelly files to experiment with?"
+!!! example "Example Jelly files"

-    Yes!
     Go check out the **[Use cases page](use-cases.md#example-datasets-in-the-jelly-format)** where we list links to example datasets in the Jelly format.

 ### Apache Jena / RDF4J plugins